Revival of quantum correlations without system-environment back-action: Conclusions

-\textit{Conclusions.}--We have considered a simple model consisting of random external fields, locally acting on a system of two independent qubits.
-We have found that collapses and revivals of entanglement between the qubits, as well as decreases and increases of quantum discord and classical correlations, occur even when the environment is unaffected by the system qubits.
-This is in contrast to the interpretation that revival of correlations is caused by transfer of back-action-induced correlations between system and environment \cite{lopez2008PRL,Lopez2010PRA}.
-We have shown that these counter-intuitive revivals of correlations can be interpreted in terms of intrinsic features of the two-qubit dynamics, by connecting them with the increase of a quantifier of non-Markovianity for the dynamics of the individual qubits.
+We have considered a simple model where random external classical fields act locally on two independent qubits.
+We found that collapses and revivals of entanglement between the qubits, as well as decreases and increases of quantum discord and classical correlations, occur even when the environment is unaffected by the system qubits.
+This is in contrast to the common interpretation that revival of correlations is caused by transfer of back-action-induced correlations between system and environment \cite{lopez2008PRL,Lopez2010PRA}.
+In terms of correlations in a classical-quantum state, we have explained why quantum correlations can revive also for classical independent environments on which back-action is not present.
+We have shown that the increase of correlations in our system can be connected with the increase of a parameter used to quantify non-Markovianity of the dynamics of the individual qubits.
+If randomness would be introduced in the amplitude instead of in the phase, as considered in this paper, one may expect that revivals of correlations should also occur.